Understanding the Needs of Your Succulent Plants

 1 part potting soil

 This mix is a good all-purpose soil for succulents.
-The coconut coir retains moisture, while the sand, perlite/pumice, and potting soil provide drainage and nutrients.
+The coconut coir helps retain moisture, while the sand, perlite/pumice, and potting soil provide drainage and nutrients.

 Recipe 3: